11th ICC Asia Pacific Conference on International Arbitration

 The 11th edition of the annual ICC Asia Pacific Conference on International Arbitration will take place in Singapore on 26 June 2026!
 Mark your calendars for this flagship event in the Asia-Pacific region.
 Over two days, arbitrators, mediators, corporate counsel, lawyers, and business leaders will gather to network and exchange insights.

 This year’s conference will explore key developments in arbitration and discuss the changes to the ICC Arbitration Rules, which will be released later this year.
-It will be held alongside an ICC Institute Advanced Level Training on Interest in Arbitration: How to Get It Right?
-Economic, Legal and Procedural Considerations on 25 June 2026, offering participants a valuable opportunity to engage directly with representatives of the ICC International Court of Arbitration and the ICC Institute of World Business Law.
+It will be held alongside an ICC Institute of World Business Law Advanced Training on Interest in international arbitration: how to get it right?
+Economic, legal and procedural considerations on 25 June 2026, offering participants a valuable opportunity to engage directly with representatives of the ICC International Court of Arbitration and the ICC Institute of World Business Law.

 Who should attend?